rehierl/node-tree-outliner/1-0-mathematics/_todo.md

 **TODO** -
-define (directed) trees as a complex values? - i.e. similar to multisets, sets and sequences - e.g. nodes as components - too many variations for trees? - needs standard operations
+define (directed) trees as a complex values? - similar to multisets, sets and sequences - treat nodes as components? - too many variations for trees? - needs standard operations -

+**TODO** -
+what are the characteristics of subgroup-of - i.e. compared to subset-of?